|Sticky-sweet with a savory, garlicky tang. You'll lick the plate!|

-Anyway, Chicken Marbella, of Spanish/Moorish origin, was one of their signature dishes and popular recipes from their cookbook.
+Anyway, Chicken Marbella, of Spanish/Moorish origin, was one of their signature dishes and, some would argue, most popular recipes from their cookbook.
+And I do mean "signature."
 I read so many rave reviews I thought I'd give it a try.
-I already love my Chicken Provencal which I often make.
-This seemed in the same vein, although I had my doubts about the combinations.
+I already love my simple Chicken Provencal which I often make.
+This seemed in the same vein, although I had my doubts about the combinations, but pairing unusual flavors is the cookbook's theme and fame.
 I'm not a huge fan of green olives; I would have preferred Kalamata.
 But the dish needed some color and green it was.

 Next time I may experiment a little.
-I could certainly see adding dried apple.
-And people often sub the prunes with dried apricots.
+I could certainly see (maybe) adding dried apple.
+And people often sub the prunes with dried apricots (I did but didn't care for it).
 A splash of Cognac would be interesting.
 Regardless, the dish really is worth the raves.
 It's a great play on tastes between the sweet and the savory.
-The prunes bake sweet and plump having absorbed the tastes of the marinade.
-I served mine with mashed potatoes to make use the flavorful gravy.
+The prunes bake sweet and plump having absorbed the complex tastes of the marinade.
+I served mine with mashed potatoes to make use of the incredible and delectable sauce.